Today's Articles

 Augustus Dill

-Augustus Granville Dill was born in Portsmouth, Ohio.
-His parents were John Dill and Elizabeth Jackson.
-He received his B.A. from Atlanta University in 1906, a second B.A. from Harvard in 1908, and his M.A. in 1909 from Harvard.
+Augustus Granville Dill was born in Portsmouth, Ohio, to John Dill and Elizabeth Jackson.
+He received his B.A. from Atlanta University in 1906, a second B.A. from Harvard in 1908, and his M.A. from Harvard in 1909.

 As a student of W. E. B. Du Bois, Dill was the joint editor of various scholarly pieces, including "The College-Bred American Negro" (1911), "The Common School and the Negro American" (1912), "The Negro American Artisan" (1912) and "Morals and Manners Among Negro Americans" (1914).
 "Morals and Manners Among Negro Americans" was a social study based on responses to surveys of Blacks across the country in 1913.
 It was a means to assess social progress.
 He was a NAACP member and manager of The Crisis and The Brownies' Book publications.